fatlum1300/user-management-app/README.md

 - `fetchUsers` — Async thunk that calls the JSONPlaceholder API
 - `addUser` — Prepends a new user to the list with `isLocal: true`
 - `updateUser` — Updates an existing user by ID
-- `deleteUser` — Removes a user by ID
 - `setSearchQuery` — Updates search filter
 - `setSortConfig` — Updates sort field and direction